wp-plugins/sitemap-for-wpmuwordpress-mu/readme.txt

 == Changelog ==

+= 1.1 =
+* You MUST update to this stable version

 = 1.0 =
+* I'm very sorry, it has a BIG bug, and it does NOT work
 * works only for WPMU 2.8.1, not tested for the older version

 == contact me ==